 Interactive Brokers won’t scam me on the spread like Robinhood, provides better support, and much better order execution/ fill.
 Take advantage of the tiered option pricing structure — if deposit a significant amount or have good liquidity or execute enough trades, you might be able to swing some rebates your way.

 Will unlock wider delta spreads and probably have more of an upside meaning more $$$ but IB is my main and Robinhood is my play account.
 Don’t mix business with pleasure.

 But Tradier does free options for $30/ month?!

-Last I checked, they don't actually support OTO/OCO/OTOCO orders yet... even though it is in the docs.
-There are a few rough edges but haven't had any notable trading failures.
-I had issues with their historical options price data and didn't bother digging deeper.
+Last I checked, they don’t actually support OTO/OCO/OTOCO orders, even though it’s mentioned in the documentation.
+The API also has a few rough edges, which breeds mistrust, but in my short experimenting stint, I haven’t had any notable trading failures.
+I did have issues with their historical options price data but didn’t bother digging deeper.